Five Ways to get from Guatemala Airport to Lake Atitlán

 Most shuttle services will drop you at the door of your final destination, but this does not seem to be the case with shuttles from Guatemala City Airport to Panajachel.
 But, don’t worry, Panajachel is pretty small so you’re unlikely to have a long walk on your hands when you arrive!

-Whilst some shuttles (e.g. the one to Antigua) are available to book last minute, some of these options need to be booked 48 hours in advance, so make sure that you’re prepared!
+Whilst some shuttles (e.g. the one to Antigua) are available to book last minute, some of these options need to be booked 48 hours in advance, so make sure you’re prepared!

 Getting from Guatemala City Airport to Lake Atitlan by Airport Private Shuttle Service

-Originally, this is how I had planned to travel onwards from Guatemala Airport (only, I was going to Antigua, not to Panajachel).
 There will be several options for shared shuttles at a variety of prices, starting at around $30 USD, for a trip to Panajachel.
 They will all most likely also involve a change in Antigua.
 So, they’ll stick you on a shuttle bus to Antigua, leave you waiting at their office for a while, and then take you on another bus to Panajachel.
 This can increase your travel time considerably, depending on how long you have to wait for.

 This is just like the above method, except you don’t pay in advance and, therefore, there are no guarantees!
 Although it is usually a little more expensive, I’d always recommend booking in advance to make sure your trip goes smoothly (especially when you’ve just come off a long plane ride).